grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "What would it be doing a thousand miles from its home waters?"

 "That I do not know the answer to.
-Except, I'll tell you this Captain Percy.
-I hear rumors of new governing structures.
-Things being tried that might eventually drastically weaken the local fiefdoms and establish new flows of global order.
+Except, I'll tell you this Captain Percy: I hear rumors of new governing structures.
+Things being tried that might eventually weaken the local fiefdoms and establish new flows of global order.
 One such experiment is a suggestion I've heard recently that certain Authorities are now granting privateers warrants that promise a bounty on captured or sunk merchant shipping operating under the aegis of certain other Authorities -- regardless of where that shipping is."

 "That seems likely to start a few wars."

 "It would.
-Except the rumors are that some of the most powerful Authorities are mobilizing these privateers against much weaker Authorities -- it's possible that rather than a war, what we may end up with is a new global order."
+Except the rumors are that some of the most powerful Authorities are mobilizing against much weaker Authorities.
+It's possible that rather than a protracted war, what we may end up with is a congealing of global power in the hands of a few Authorities.
+At least as far as shipping and trade are concerned."

-"And you're saying the sub with the ram, this _Grackle_, is one of these privateers?"
+"And you're saying the sub with the ram, this _Grackle_, might have got itself one of these privateer warrants?"

 "It is one possibility that would explain where and why you encountered it."